The role of clinical trials in cancer treatment

 Organising a clinical trial

-Trials involve diverse challenges, from the slowdowns caused by patient recruitment and the administration required by the strictly regulated legal framework, to the financial burden placed on a trial organiser, which can amount to hundreds of thousands of euro.
+Conducting trials means facing diverse challenges, from the slowdowns caused by patient recruitment and the administration required by the strictly regulated legal framework, to the financial burden placed on a trial organiser, which can amount to hundreds of thousands of euro.

 Due to the numerous challenges that clinical trial organisers face, some private clinics and investigators choose to provide experimental treatments outside the framework of clinical trials.
 Learn more.